If someone gets diagnosed with prediabetes, that does not necessarily mean that he/she will get diabetes.

 Let your family and friends be your support system.

-Another alternative is to join a group of people that are focused on a healthy lifestyle.
-It will be easier to around individuals that have the same mindset.
+Another alternative is to join a group of people who are focused on a healthy lifestyle.
+It will be easier to be around individuals that have the same mindset.

 Also, we can contact a certified diabetes educator who can help us and teach us how to prevent diabetes.

 We need to consume plenty of vegetables.
 Especially go for the kinds that are not starchy, like spinach and leafy greens, green beans, carrots, and broccoli.

 We need to consume at least 3 servings of vegetables daily.
 Another thing we can do is add more foods to our diet that are high in fiber.